THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 • Drawing up a written action plan detailing the measures the coach, the client, and third-party stakeholders will take to bring about improvement.

-• Proposing solutions to the client, discussing the methods of improvement, and securing commitment for ongoing feedback.
+• Propose solutions to the client, discuss the improvement methods, and secure commitment for ongoing feedback.

 • Implementing a follow-up plan to assess progress and tweak the course.